Pulling Together: Manitoba Foundations Guide

 This guide is an excellent resource for educators and for anyone who wants an introduction to the Indigenous Peoples in our area, as well as the history and effects of colonialism and steps that we can take to decolonize.
 It really has been the result of many people and groups working together.

-– Chris Lagimodiere, Indigenous Advisor to the President (Brandon University)
+– Chris Lagimodiere, Associate Vice-President, Indigenous Initiatives (Brandon University)

 About Pulling Together: Manitoba Foundations Guide

 Elders, Knowledge Keepers, community members, and Indigenous organizations across Manitoba have ‘pulled together” to work alongside Assiniboine Community College, Brandon University, and Campus Manitoba to adapt the Pulling Together Foundations Guide for western Manitoba.